18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

   </ul>
 <br>
 <strong>Approval Timeline</strong>
   Most approvals will take 2-3 weeks to complete.
 Requests submitted with less than a week lead time are not likely to be approved--please check in with your designated Outreach/Events lead before submitting an approval with less than a week lead time.
 <ul>
 <li>Until you have been fully approved, the event organizers cannot name you in their marketing materials.
 Let TTS Outreach know if you run into an issue.</li>
 <li>You should not promote your participation until final approval has been given by GSA.</li>
 </ul>
-You can track the status of your request here with the request number in the subject line of the automated email or reach out to #trainings-conferences in Slack or via email at [tts-events@gsa.gov](tts-events@gsa.gov).
+You can track the status of your request here with the request number in the subject line of the automated email or reach out to #trainings-conferences in Slack or via email at <a href="tts-events@gsa.gov">Ttts-events@gsa.gov</a>.
 </details>